ggwplarin/MPT_Arduino/README.md

 # MPT_Arduino
- Student projects from third year of MPT in the discipline "System Programming@
+ My student projects from third year of MPT in the discipline "System Programming"